Scroll down to see this months book choices for the monthly subscription box....

-If you have already signed up to our book subscription and would like to choose your book choice for your this months book, please submit the below form.
+If you have already signed up to our Book and Pamper subscription and would like to choose your book choice for your this months book, please submit the below form.

 You can complete this form any time before 15th of the month.

 The Book of The Month:

 When Timothy Gandy’s wife dies suddenly, he finds himself at a bit of a loose end, unexpectedly freed from the constraints that have held him back over 40 years of marriage and employment in a job he finds profoundly tedious.
 To the horror of his offspring, who see their inheritance being frittered away, he decides to embark on a lifetime’s ambition; one which he has long kept to himself.
 He will set off on a Grand Tour, following in the footsteps of the aristocrats of the eighteenth century.
 Should he ever make it back home, his outlook – and his life – will be changed forever.

 Why do you love your child?
 Is it because they're a straight A student, a talented footballer?
 Or is it simply because they're yours?

 Sarah and Phil love both their children, James and Lauren.
 The couple have the same hopes and aspirations as any parent.
 But their expectations are shattered when they discover that their perfect daughter has been born with a flaw; a tiny, but life-changing glitch that is destined to shape her future, and theirs, irrevocably.

 Over time the family learn to adapt and even thrive.
 Then one day a blood test casts doubt on the very basis of their family.
 Lauren is not Phil's child.
 Suddenly, their precious family is on the brink of destruction.
 But the truth they face is far more complex and challenging than simple infidelity.
 It tests their capacity to love, each other and their children, and it raises the question of what makes - and what breaks - a family.

 Pariah asks you to imagine being forced to cut yourself off from society.

 You can’t go near your friends, your work colleagues, even your family.